gravitational/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 Use these examples as possible deployment patterns suggested by Teleport developers.

-The scripts set up LetsEncrypt certificates using DNS-01 challenge.
+The scripts set up Let's Encrypt certificates using DNS-01 challenge.
 This means that users have to control the DNS zone via Route 53.
 ACM can optionally be used too, but Route 53 integration is still required.

 Teleport join tokens are distributed using SSM parameter store, and certificates are distributed using encrypted S3 bucket.